FuhrerStein/ModernSlideShower/README.md

 ```
 Run program by launching ModernSlideShower.py

-To open a folder (and all of its subfolders) with images, pass is as an argument:
+To open a folder (and all of its subfolders) with images, pass it as an argument:
 ```
 ModernSlideShower.py d:\Pics\Elephants
 ```